 Benefits of manual testing

 The reality of modern software development is that most tests are still performed manually.
 The reasons vary from one company to another.
-We’ll highlight just some of them here.
+The pros and cons of manual testing are almost evenly matched.
+We’ll highlight just some of pros here.

 Manual testing is easier to implement